FredHutch/sas-transport/docs/design.md

 In the other case, you want to read the library from a file.

 **Builder pattern to support immutable objects**
-In order for SasLibrary and SasDataSet to be immutable, I expect to provide a builder.
+In order for SasLibraryDescription and SasDatasetDescription to be immutable, I expect to provide a builder.
 I haven't made a builder anything with a class hierarchy this deep and I probably wouldn't if it were within a single app.

 **Since immutable should I implement hashCode(), equals()?**